-The increasingly high cost of cable and satellite TV services from companies such as DirecTV, Dish, Spectrum, Verizon and others has been driving people to look for ways to "cut the cord" (at the rate of nearly 5 million per year) to save money for several years now. ("Cut the cord" means no longer paying for the "cord" that feeds you your signal from a cable company or a satellite company's dish.)
+In recent years, the increasingly high cost of cable and satellite TV services from companies such as DirecTV, Dish, Spectrum, Verizon and others has been driving people to look for ways to "cut the cord" (at the rate of nearly 5 million per year) to save money. ("Cut the cord" means no longer paying for the "cord" that feeds you your signal from a cable company or a satellite company's dish.)
 Frustratingly, the providers are raising prices and eliminating discounts, not lowering them in the face of a declining customer base; so the cost issue gets worse and worse.
-In addition, CordCuttersNews predicts that "Over the next 5 to 10 years, look for a third to a half of all current cable TV networks to shut down, starting with a few in 2021."
+In addition, a few years ago CordCuttersNews predicted that, "Over the next 5 to 10 years, look for a third to a half of all current cable TV networks to shut down..."
 As more and more companies offer streaming services, users are trying to decide which combination of streaming and over-the-air services work best for them.
 See Cord Cutting Hits Epic Levels (Goodbye Cable, Hello Streaming) from March '22.
-As of May '22, streaming occupies 32% of viewing time.
+As of July '23, streaming occupies 38% of viewing time versus 31% for traditional cable per this NBC News article.

 Adding to the selection confusion is that fact that if you are reading this article, you are likely looking for a solution that supports audio description well, and choices there are still lacking.
 In addition, if you select a service which primarily offers nonbroadcast networks like USA Network or ESPN, then you need to figure out how you are going to get the broadcast networks like CBS also.
 Some services offer integration packages, while others don't, leaving you to flip between an antenna for broadcast networks and apps for nonbroadcast networks.
 And if you depend on a DVR, how is that supported, particularly in light of audio description?!